-NFC correlates with academic performance NFC across different stages of school and university: For example, Preckel (2014) reported a weak positive correlation primarily for Math in secondary school.
-Ginet and Py (2000) found a mean correlation of r=.33 between NFC and school performance across all school years studied, with lower correlations in earlier and higher correlations in later school years, a pattern that can also be found in Luong et al. (2017).
-Colling, Wollschläger, Keller, Preckel, and Fischbach (2022) also report differences in the strength of the correlations with school performance, here depending on the type of school, with the associations between NFC and performance being strongest in the highest and weakest in the lowest school track.
+NFC correlates with academic achievement across different stages of school and university: For example, Preckel (2014) reported a weak positive correlation primarily for Math in secondary school.
+Ginet and Py (2000) found a mean correlation of r=.33 between NFC and academic achievement across all school years studied, with lower correlations in earlier and higher correlations in later school years, a pattern that can also be found in Luong et al. (2017).
+Colling, Wollschläger, Keller, Preckel, and Fischbach (2022) also report differences in the strength of the correlations with academic achievement, here depending on the type of school, with the associations between NFC and academic achievement being strongest in the highest and weakest in the lowest school track.
 As regards university, low to medium correlations were found for NFC and average grades (see Richardson, Abraham, & Bond, 2012; von Stumm & Ackerman, 2013).
-A similar picture emerges for the correlation of NFC and university entrance tests (Cacioppo & Petty, 1982; Olson, Camp, & Fuller, 1984; Tolentino, Curry, & Leak, 1990).
+A similar picture emerges for the correlation of NFC and university entrance test results (Cacioppo & Petty, 1982; Olson, Camp, & Fuller, 1984; Tolentino, Curry, & Leak, 1990).

-Concerning the interplay of intelligence and NFC in the context of school performance, Strobel, Behnke, Grass, and Strobel (2019) found that reasoning ability and NFC both significantly predicted higher grade point average (GPA).
+Concerning the interplay of intelligence and NFC in the context of academic achievement in school, Strobel, Behnke, Grass, and Strobel (2019) found that reasoning ability and NFC both significantly predicted higher grade point average (GPA).
 Interestingly, NFC also moderated the relation between intelligence and GPA: at higher levels of NFC, the relation of reasoning ability and GPA was diminished.
 Although this finding requires independent replication, it could point to a potentially compensating effect of NFC.

 NFC and motivational aspects of learning

 The increased willingness to invest mental effort and attention in task and information processing that is typical for individuals with higher NFC is also associated with positive correlations to various traits, behaviours and indicators relevant to learning.
 Evans et al. (2003) found associations of NFC with deeper processing while learning.
 Dickhäuser and Reinhard (2010) reported strong associations of NFC with the general ability self-concept and smaller correlations with subject-specific ability self-concepts.
 Luong et al. (2017) not only reported moderate to high correlations of NFC with aspects of the ability self-concept, but also with learning orientation, processing depth and the desire to learn from mistakes.
 Preckel (2014) found medium correlations of NFC with learning goals and interest in various school subjects (for the latter association, see also Keller et al., 2019).
 Furthermore, Elias and Loomis (2002) found NFC and efficacy beliefs to be moderately correlated.
-Their results suggested that the relationship between NFC and GPA was mediated by efficacy beliefs, in a way that individuals with higher NFC had higher efficacy belief which in turn had a positive effect on academic performance.
+Their results suggested that the relationship between NFC and GPA was mediated by efficacy beliefs, in a way that individuals with higher NFC had higher efficacy beliefs, which in turn had a positive effect on academic achievement.
 Diseth and Martinsen (2003) examined another indicator of performance motivation: In a student sample, they found a high positive correlation between NFC and hope for success and a medium negative relationship between NFC and fear of failure.
-Comparable findings are also reported by Bless, Wänke, Bohner, Fellhauer, and Schwarz (1994).
-In a large sample of 7th grade students, Lavrijsen et al. (2021) found a strong correlation with performance motivation and no relation of NFC to fear of failure.
+Bless, Wänke, Bohner, Fellhauer, and Schwarz (1994) report comparable findings.
+In a large sample of 7th grade students, Lavrijsen et al. (2021) found a strong positive correlation with achievement motivation and no relation of NFC to fear of failure.